realm/realm-js/packages/realm-web/CONTRIBUTING.md

 - Update the versions in the CHANGELOG.md and README.md
 - Commit and create a tag.

-When you've verified this an you're ready to release, simply push (with tags) to the master branch and let CI complete the build, test and publish of the package.
+When you've verified this an you're ready to release, simply push (with tags) to the main branch and let CI complete the build, test and publish of the package.

 ```
 git push --tags